5 Proven Marathon Lessons to Transform Your Training (and Why a Smart Pacing App Is Your New Coach)

 5. Nutrition is the fuel, not the excuse

-• Personalised pace zones let you define your marathon‑pace, threshold, and easy‑run zones based on a recent race or a field test.
-You can then see in real‑time whether you’re drifting into the wrong zone during a long run.
+• Personalised pace zones let you set marathon-pace, threshold, and easy zones from a recent test.
+You get live visibility into whether you’re drifting off-target mid-workout.

-The marathon is a long‑term conversation with your body.
-The five lessons above are the chapters of that conversation – consistency, recovery, smart mileage, purposeful pacing, and fuel.
-To bring them together, try the following workout from the Marathon Pace Zone Collection:
+The marathon is a long conversation with what your body can do.
+The five lessons (discipline, recovery, smart volume, intentional pacing, proper fueling) cover most of what matters.
+To tie them together, here’s a session from the Marathon Pace Zone Collection.

 SegmentDescriptionTarget effort